viktorsapozhok/viktorsapozhok.github.io/_posts/2020-12-27-docker-cron-ofelia.md

   app:
     ...
     labels:
-      ofelia.enabled: "true"
-      ofelia.job-exec.app.schedule: "@every 10s"
-      ofelia.job-exec.app.command: "task"
+      ...
       ofelia.job-exec.app.slack-webhook: "slack-webhook-url"
 ```

+To get a webhook URL you need to configure the incoming webhook in your Slack channel.
-You can find [here](https://api.slack.com/messaging/webhooks) how to create an incoming webhook in slack.
+You can find [here](https://api.slack.com/messaging/webhooks) how to do this.

-Now running the service, you will be receiving the following messages in slack channel:
+Now running the service, you will be receiving the following messages in Slack channel:

 <a href="https://github.com/viktorsapozhok/docker-python-ofelia/blob/main/docs/source/images/slack.png?raw=true">
     <img